perfsonar/docs/using_psui.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Through perfsonarUI, it is possible to perform a traceroute between a perfSONAR MDM traceroute MP and any other perfSONAR MDM service (MP or MA).
 To do this the user should use **Perform traceroute** plugin.

-..info:: Please note this plugin is disabled be default.
+  .. note:: This plugin is disabled be default.
+Refer to :ref:`psui_installation_plugins` chapter of Installation Guide on steps how to enable it.

 In order to make traceroute measurement: